softwareruless/BlogApp/README.md

 First the request comes to the controller (BlogController), then the interface runs (IBlogService) and the interface sends a request to the Service (BlogService).

-.Net version 6
+.Net version 6 <br>
-Microsoft.EntityFrameworkCore 7.0.2
+Microsoft.EntityFrameworkCore 7.0.2 <br>
-AspNet.Security.OAuth.Validation 2.0.0
+AspNet.Security.OAuth.Validation 2.0.0 <br>

 ## Authors